grisha765/trans_tkpy/readme.md

 # trans_tkpy
 This Python script enables quick translation of text from the primary clipboard to a specified language.
-It utilizes the Google Translate API for translation and tkinter for the graphical user interface.
+It utilizes the Lingva Translate API for translation and tkinter for the graphical user interface.
 The script automatically detects the language of the text in the clipboard and translates it to the specified target language.

 ### Demo